-No studies have been identified regarding toxicity of 4-ADNT to humans by oral exposure.
-Animal studies of 4-ADNT are limited to acute lethality studies, which are of inadequate duration and scope to support derivation of a subchronic or chronic provisional reference dose (p-RfD).
-Because of the absence of data for 4-ADNT, subchronic and chronic p-RfDs were not derived.
+No studies have been identified regarding toxicity of 2-ADNT to humans by oral exposure.
+Animal studies of 2-ADNT are limited to acute lethality studies, which are of inadequate duration and scope to support derivation of a subchronic or chronic provisional reference dose (p-RfD).
+Because of the limitations of the available data for 2-ADNT, subchronic and chronic p-RfDs were not derived directly.
 Instead, screening p-RfDs are derived in Appendix A using an alternative analogue approach.
-Based on the overall analogue approach presented in Appendix A, TNT was selected as the most appropriate analogue for 4-ADNT for deriving a screening subchronic and chronic p-RfD.
+Based on the overall analogue approach presented in Appendix A, TNT was selected as the most appropriate analogue for 2-ADNT for deriving a screening subchronic and chronic p-RfD.